Decoding convolutional codes over finite rings. A linear dynamical systems approach: Abstract

 \section{Abstract}

-Observable convolutional codes defined over \( \zpr\) with the Predictable Degree Property admits minimal input/state/output representations that behaves well under restriction of scalars.
+Observable convolutional codes defined over \( \zpr\) with the Predictable Degree Property admit minimal input/state/output representations that preserve structural properties under scalar restriction.
 We make use of this fact to present Rosenthal’s decoding algorithm for these convolutional codes.
 When combined with the Greferath-Vellbinger algorithm and a modified version of the Torrecillas-Lobillo-Navarro algorithm, the decoding problem of convolutional codes over \( \zpr\) reduces to selecting two decoding algorithms for linear block codes over a field.
-Finally, we analyze both the theoretical and practical error-correction capabilities of the combined algorithm.
+Finally, we analyze both the theoretical and practical error-correction capabilities of the combined algorithm as well as its time complexity.